deanagan/CPlusPlusDiscoveries/README.md

 # C++ Discoveries
-This repository is a presentation using revealjs and talks about using modern C++ in general.
+This repository is a slideshow notebook/presentation using revealjs and talks about modern C++ in general.

-For any questions, queries, comments, corrections or suggestions, you can contact me through:

-Twitter: @dean_agan
-LinkedIn: www.linkedin.com/in/deanagan
+This project is kept like a personal notebook but in presentation style with revealjs so it becomes easier to revisit things that I have learned.